 ●A dominant history of heartburn, regurgitation, or cough is suggestive of GERD .
 (See "Clinical manifestations and diagnosis of gastroesophageal reflux in adults", section on 'Clinical manifestations'.)

-●NSAID use raises the possibility of NSAID dyspepsia and peptic ulcer disease.
-Radiation of the pain to the back or personal or family history of pancreatitis may be indicative of underlying chronic pancreatitis.
+●Aspirin and other NSAID use raises the possibility of NSAID dyspepsia and peptic ulcer disease.
+Radiation of pain to the back or personal or family history of pancreatitis may be indicative of underlying chronic pancreatitis.
 (See "Nonselective NSAIDs: Overview of adverse effects", section on 'Gastrointestinal effects'.)

 ●Significant weight loss, anorexia, vomiting, dysphagia, odynophagia, and a family history of gastrointestinal cancers suggest the presence of an underlying malignancy.
 (See "Clinical features, diagnosis, and staging of gastric cancer", section on 'Clinical features'.)

-●The presence of severe episodic epigastric or right upper quadrant abdominal pain lasting more than an hour or pain that occurs at any time is suggestive of symptomatic cholelithiasis.
+●The presence of severe episodic epigastric or right upper quadrant abdominal pain lasting at least 30 minutes is suggestive of symptomatic cholelithiasis .
 (See "Acute cholecystitis: Pathogenesis, clinical features, and diagnosis", section on 'Clinical manifestations'.)

 Physical examination — The physical examination in patients with dyspepsia is usually normal, except for epigastric tenderness.
 The presence of epigastric tenderness cannot accurately distinguish organic dyspepsia from functional dyspepsia.
 Abdominal tenderness on palpation should be evaluated with the Carnett sign to determine if it is due to pain arising from the abdominal wall rather than due to inflammation of the underlying viscera.
 The presence of increased local tenderness during muscle tensing (positive Carnett’s sign) suggests the presence of abdominal wall pain.
 However, if the pain is decreased (negative Carnett’s sign), the origin of pain is not from the abdominal wall and likely from an intra-abdominal organ, as the tensed abdominal wall muscles protect the viscera.
 The Carnett sign is described in detail separately.
-(See "Chronic abdominal wall pain".)
+(See "Anterior cutaneous nerve entrapment syndrome", section on 'Diagnostic approach'.)